 In addition to the above collaborations, WHO funds a number of HIFA projects that help to address WHO priorities.
 Recent project include:

 1. Empowering community health workers (2019-20)

 WHO supported the HIFA project Empowering community health workers to promote global and country-level understanding, advocacy and engagement around the WHO guidance: Maintaining essential health services: operational guidance for the COVID-19 context interim guidance as well as promoting cross-country sharing of experience and expertise.

 2. Maintaining essential health services during the COVID-19 pandemic (and beyond) (2020-21)

-WHO is currently supporting HIFA to explore HIFA members' experience around the maintenance of essential health services during and after the pandemic, in a spirit of solidarity and codevelopment.
+WHO supported HIFA to explore HIFA members' experience around the maintenance of essential health services during and after the pandemic, in a spirit of solidarity and codevelopment.
 More information.

 3. Learning for quality health services (2021-22)

 Most recently, WHO is supporting HIFA to support Learning for quality health services.
 The project promotes cross-country learning on how to increase quality at the national, district, and facility-level in your country, and is informed by the WHO publication Quality health services: a planning guide (2020).
 More information

 How your organization can work with HIFA